ualib/agda-algebras/birkhoff.lagda.rst

 .. _birkhoffs theorem in agda:

 ============================
-Birkhoff's Theorem in Agda
+HSP Theorem in Agda
 ============================

 Here we give a formal proof in Agda of :ref:`Birkhoff's theorem <birkhoffs theorem>` (:numref:`%s <birkhoffs theorem>`), which says that a variety is an equational class.
 In other terms, if a class 𝒦 of algebras is closed under the operators 𝑯, 𝑺, 𝑷, then 𝒦 is an equational class (i.e., 𝒦 is the class of algebras that model a particular set of identities).
 The sections below contain (literate) Agda code that formalizes each step of the (informal) proof we saw above in :numref:`birkhoffs theorem`.

 .. _the birkhoff module:

-The Birkhoff module
+The birkhoff module
 ----------------------

 As usual, we start with the imports we will need below.